Dev-faiz/Employee-Management/README.md

 # Lessons Learned

-- Gain excessive knowledge on application of Java and MySQL.
+- Gain excessive knowledge on application of Java, MySQL and Hibernate.
+- Implementation of Executing SQL operations with Hibernatie ORM software and Java .
 - Enjoyed the process of learning and creating the application.

 # Overview of my work